arianghalenoei-lab/mars-helicopter-data/README.md

-🚁 Mars Helicopter Ingenuity Flight Log Data Viewer
+🚁 Mars Helicopter Ingenuity Flight Log Data Viewer code: https://arianghalenoei-lab.github.io/mars-helicopter-data/

 This project is a simple, single-page HTML and CSS website designed to display key performance statistics from the early flights of the NASA Mars Helicopter, Ingenuity.
 The data is presented using structured HTML tables, and the styling uses color-coding to clearly differentiate units of measurement.